5 Strategies for making money when buying property at Auction

 5. Unsold lots

 Currently 25% of all lots don't sell at auctions.
-In some cases, these could be considered ‘orphans’, with no home to go to.
-Let's consider the vendors position: He put it to auction so is probably a motivated vendor.
+So lets consider the vendors position: He put it to auction so is probably a motivated vendor.
 He didn't sell it prior, and he didn't sell it in the room.
 Where is he going to go?
 If you show interest in it he will definitely want to have a discussion with you via the auctioneer about you buying it, try an offer based on the Guide Price, you can always go up.
+Search unsold lots

 The best way forward

-With access to our site you will have two eyes and not just one!
+With access to our site you will have the full picture!

 Experience your FREE no obligation EIG trial now, call us to get started: 01737 226150